UoM-Robotics-Society/HackABot2024/mona_maze/README.md

 Each team will be issued with 2 MONA robots, an Arduino Uno and 3 NRF24 radio modules to help in the challenge.

 3 mazes of a 5x5 grid (each square approx 120 mm x 120 mm) have been made for you to trial and perfect your swarm algorithms.
-Each slightly different with additonal complexity which will be in the final challenge maze.
+Each is slightly different with additional complexity which will be in the final challenge maze.

-2 identical final 7x7 grid mazes will be use to assess each teams swarm ability where the judges will look for quickest system to map the maze along which best graphical represenation of the mapped maze.
+2 identical final 7x7 grid mazes will be used to assess each teams swarm ability where the judges will look for the quickest system to map the maze along which best graphical representation of the mapped maze.

 The starting location of the MONA robots will be known in each case (0,0) and (4,4) for the 5x5 maze and (0,0) and (6,6) for the final maze.
 The orientation of the robots is left to your choice.